 Creditors can still contact you during your DMP and can continue the debt collection process.
 Creditors can still take action against you during the DMP and frozen interest & charges on debts is not guaranteed.

-A DMP is not specifically registered on your credit file but the reduced payments could impact on a few different areas of your credit file.
+A DMP is not explicitly registered on your credit file, but the reduced payments could impact a few different areas of your credit file.
 Details of court action, defaults or missed payments will be removed six years from the date it happened, even if the debt has not been fully repaid.

-You should not take out any further credit while you are trying to repay your existing debts through a DMP.
-Doing so could be a “breach” of your DMP agreement, as you are not able to make the minimum payments on the debts you already have.
+You should not take out any further credit while trying to repay your debts through a DMP.
+Doing so could be a “breach” of your DMP agreement, as you cannot make the minimum payments on your debts.

 Your credit history is likely to be affected by being on a DMP.
-However, it will not affect the people that you live with unless you have joint financial products or joint debts.
+However, it will not affect the people you live with unless you have joint financial products or debts.
 This would be something like a loan, bank account or household bills that are in joint names.
-If this happens there will be a ’financial association’ linking your credit files.
-This means your record of making reduced payments may affect the other person’s credit file and their ability to get credit.
+A financial association’ will link your credit files if this happens.
+Your record of making reduced payments may affect the other person’s credit file and their ability to get credit.